Australian Terrier

 Australian Terrier Health

-While Australian Terriers are generally a hardy breed with a good life expectancy of 11 to 15 years, they’re prone to a few health problems that you should be aware of before bringing them into your home.
+While Australian Terriers are generally a hardy breed with a good life expectancy of 11-15 years, they’re prone to a few health problems that you should be aware of before bringing them into your home.

 • Diabetes Mellitus: Australian Terriers have a risk of developing diabetes mellitus, which looks like Type 1 diabetes in humans.
-This is a hereditary disease rather than a diet-related condition, and responsible breeders won’t use dogs with diabetes in their breeding programs.
+This is a genetic disease rather than a diet-related condition; and while there is currently no genetic testing for diabetes in dogs, responsible breeders won’t use dogs with diabetes in their breeding programs.
 Symptoms of diabetes include excessive thirst, increased peeing and appetite and weight loss.
-Treatment can include diet management, exercise and medication (usually injections).
+If your pet is having any of these issues, it is recommended to contact their veterinarian for an examination and likely bloodwork.

-• Luxating Patella: A misalignment of the bones in the leg that’s often referred to as a “trick knee,” luxating patella is common in small dog breeds.
-This condition can be painful for dogs and may lead to inflammation, cartilage damage and even loss of mobility over time.
+• Luxating Patella: Common in small breed dogs, a luxating patella is where the kneecap can shift sideways (luxate) out of its normal position.
 You’ll often see your pup skip for a few steps or even shake their leg.
 Often, the knee will slip back into place on its own.
-Your vet may prescribe pain medication and anti-inflammatories or surgery if the case is severe.
+Treatment may include joint supplements and weight management.

 Australian Terrier History